Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - With 1.1 release it is now possible to flip blueprints using F and G. Because of this there is no reason to maintain both Left and Right versions of station buffers and as such they were removed
 - Slightly modified the "L" shaped wall so that it doesn't overlap with diagonal U-turns

+21:30 UTC 30.01.2021
+{Train stop names in LTN depots have been changed - simple copy paste will do)
+- Added Train Limit Control blueprints for vanilla Provider and Requester stations
+- Added vanilla train Depots
+- Added 3 more splits to 4:2:1 books
+- (fix) Added green wire connecting vanilla requester stations' buffers
+- All Station Buffers now have listed their storage capacity for different stack sizes
+- Reworked color-coding/symbolism in Stations book to make it more consistent
+ - LTN Depots now use Roboport Icon instead of the Depot Signal and are color-coded gray
+ - Stackers book now uses purple, and books/blueprints inside it are plain white as blue was reserved for requesters

 </details>

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>

-If You have any suggestions, ideas, questions or encounter problems, I'm always hanging out on Factorio Discord, so ping me there (@Bocian).
+If You have any suggestions, ideas, questions, requests or encounter problems, I'm always hanging out on Factorio Discord, so ping me there (@Bocian).
 Comment on Factorio Prints will work too, but it may take a long time for me to see it and respond as I don't get any notifications about them

 ---